Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 - `setDeviceId()` is called explicitly.
 - By default the SDK stores device IDs in cookies, so a device ID will change if a user clears cookies, uses another device, or uses privacy mode.
-- On initilization, a device ID is passed in from URL param `amp_device` when `deviceIdFromUrlParam` is enabled.
+- On initilization, a device ID is passed in from URL param `amp_device_id` when `deviceIdFromUrlParam` is enabled.

 !!!Note "Amplitude Analytics SDKs share an identity store with Experiment SDKs"
     `setDeviceId` also updates the identity store to propagate new user info to experiment SDK and trigger a fetch if device ID has changed.